 Ensure you have:

 - Provided clear, consistent and up-to-date communication to customers on new health and hygiene protocols both digitally and physically at the venue, including clear signage on social distancing and enhanced cleaning protocols

 - Integrated where possible (and highlight the implementation of) technologies enabling the use of timeslots to minimize crowds

 - Shared guest guidelines both ahead of trip (for instance, together with a booking confirmation email) and upon commencement of trip (for instance, via a reminder SMS) including on wearing of face masks, practising hand hygiene and avoiding physical contact, and had guests acknowledge them

 - Informed guests about support available if questions or concerns arise.
 How will you respond if guests are concerned about others not respecting social distancing?
 How will you handle the presence of a guest who appears to be sick with COVID-19 symptoms?
 How rigorously will you enforce the wearing of masks?
+How will you handle the presence of a guest who does not have their vaccination?
 You need to develop a robust response to all the most important customer questions that may arise, and brief your staff accordingly.
 Bear in mind that you may well have procedures already developed for customer complaints or difficult customers that may be able to be adapted and applied to this situation.

 - Set up a medical service point if possible, depending on size of attraction

 - Created water/soft drinks protocols at events, including recommendations for guests to use their own refillable water bottles or providing individual water bottles as an alternative